brunch/brunch/readme.md

 * more & improved documentation
 * tests
 * fancy welcome page
-* run express server only if server file exists
 * come up with a require solution
 * add support for subfolders - see issue #16
 * move concatination.js to app.js